INTRODUCTION

 Developer Tools Mac

 macOS X comes with most of the the Unix utilities make, diff, gcc, g++ (the clang equivalent), lldb, etc. already installed.
-To get recent versions, you can install the free XCode IDE from the Apple App Store
+You can install the free Xcode IDE from the Apple App Store

 Bash